niniack/continualTrain/README.md

 The parent directory of each file provided as an argument to the `train.py` module is mounted.
 There are three mount: model path, config path, and save path.
 At the moment, no optional mounts are supported.

+#### Models

 All model classes must have a "save_weight" method which takes in a relative path for save location.
+There is a base model class that you should probably inherit to ensure everything works smoothly.

-#### Base JSON
+#### JSON Configs
 Ensure that any config JSON has at least the following fields:

 ```